open-mmlab/mmcv/docs/en/get_started/build.md

 #### Option 1: Install mmcv-full with pip

-- The NPU compiled version of mmcv-full is already supported when the version of mmcv >= 1.7.0, we can pip install directly
+The Ascend compiled version of mmcv-full is already supported when the version of mmcv >= 1.7.0, we can pip install directly

 ```bash
 pip install mmcv-full -f https://download.openmmlab.com/mmcv/dist/ascend/torch1.8.0/index.html